Create a Site-to-Site connection using the Azure portal (classic)

 - The Public IP address of your virtual network gateway.
 You can view the public IP address by using the Azure portal, PowerShell, or CLI.

-- For links to device configuration settings, see Validated VPN Devices.
+For links to device configuration settings, see Validated VPN Devices.
 The device configuration links are provided on a best-effort basis.
 It's always best to check with your device manufacturer for the latest configuration information.
+The list shows the versions we have tested.
+If your OS is not on that list, it is still possible that the version is compatible.
+Check with your device manufacturer to verify that OS version for your VPN device is compatible.

-- For information about IPsec/IKE parameters, see About VPN devices and IPsec/IKE parameters for Site-to-Site VPN gateway connections.
+For information about IPsec/IKE parameters, see About VPN devices and IPsec/IKE parameters for Site-to-Site VPN gateway connections.
+This link shows information about IKE version, Diffie-Hellman Group, Authentication method, encryption and hashing algorithms, SA lifetime, PFS, and DPD, in addition to other parameter information that you need to complete your configuration.

 Open your PowerShell console with elevated rights and connect to your account.
+Use the following examples to help you connect.
+You must run these commands locally using the PowerShell Service Management module.
+Connect to your account.
 Use the following example to help you connect:

 Check the subscriptions for the account.